The Loss of HMS Sceptre, 1799

 At eight in the evening a new horror manifested itself, a fire below decks, its origin unclear.
 Dense smoke was rolling from the hatches in such volumes that it was impossible to go below to fight it.
 Two hours later the helpless ship drove on to a reef, broadside towards the shore and heeling to port towards the sea.
 The captain ordered the main and mizzen masts to be cut away and this was done – discipline seems to have been well maintained even at this desperate juncture.
 Lightened by the masts’ fall, the ship lightened and rose free from the reef, moving closer to the shore and giving hope that she might be thrown high enough upon the beach for all to be saved.

-One of the survivors of the disaster was “The Indestructible Admiral Nesbit Willoughby”, whose story has been told in a separate article (click here to read it).
-Then a lieutenant, he was lucky enough to be one of the Sceptre’s officers who were ashore and who were forced to watch from the beach.
+One of the survivors of the disaster was “The Indestructible Admiral Nesbit Willoughby”, whose story has been told in an earlier blog (click here to read it).
+Then a lieutenant, he was lucky enough to be one of HMS Sceptre’s officers who were ashore and who were forced to watch from the beach.
 Thirteen years later this extraordinary man was to survive the horrors of the retreat from Moscow as a prisoner of the French.
 One cannot wonder whether he was lucky, by surviving these and other adventures, or unlucky in being an apparent magnet for danger!